mintlayer/building_on_mintlayer/README.md

 Thus, Mintlayer aims to create an a fast, scalable, secure, ecosystem for decentralized fininance built on Bitcoin.
 In this ecosystem, the Mintlayer chain will provide the mechanisms for token minting and smart contract deployment, while transaction-heavy workloads can be carried out on the Lightning Network.

-## Formidable security, privacy, and performance
+## Security, privacy, and performance

 ### UTXO System